 Selected recent reviews and teaching material

-- Surface analysis: The principal techniques, Eds J.C.Vickerman and I. S. Gilmore, Wiley (2011)
+- Surface analysis: The principal techniques, Eds J.C.Vickerman and I. S. Gilmore, Second Edition, Wiley (2011)

 - Metabolic imaging at the single-cell scale: recent advances in mass spectrometry imaging, Ian S Gilmore, Sven Heiles, Cornelius L Pieterse, Annual Rev. Anal.
 Chem.
 12, 201 2019.

 - Antiviral surfaces and coatings and their mechanisms of action, P. D. Rakowska, M. Tiddia, N. Faruqui, C. Bankier, Y. Pei, A. J. Pollard, J. Zhang & I. S. Gilmore, Commun Mater 2, 53 2021.

 - Responding to the growing issue of research reproducibility, D. R. Baer and I. S. Gilmore, J. Vac.
 Sci.
 Tech.
 A 36, 068502 2018.